About Methodist Heritage

 In 2008, the Methodist Church's governing body, the Methodist Conference, received a report highlighting the value and untapped potential of the Methodist Church's historic sites and archives.
 The Conference approved recommendations in that report to convene a strategic Methodist Heritage Committee and employ a Heritage Officer within the Connexional Team to coordinate and support its heritage resources.

-The Methodist Heritage Committee has overseen the publication of the first, full-colour visitors' guide to Methodist heritage sites of historic importance, the Methodist Heritage Handbook 2010, and supported its distribution through travel trade and Christian exhibitions, as well as directly to church congregations and visitors to Methodist Heritage sites.
+The Methodist Heritage Committee oversees the publication of the full-colour visitors' guide to Methodist heritage sites of historic importance, the Methodist Heritage Handbook, and supports its distribution through travel trade and Christian exhibitions, as well as directly to church congregations and visitors to Methodist Heritage sites.
 The Methodist Heritage Committee also publishes a twice yearly newsletter: Heritage News.